ahebrank/entity_reference_widget_helpers/README.md

 Widget settings:
 - add a link to collection listing for supported target types
 - convert an autocomplete widget to a select dropdown
+- add the Paragraph description to the paragraph selection dropdown
 - @todo: add a target type / bundle label on the top of an inline entity form

 Formatter settings: